BoSott/mapping_tool/README.md

 To run the program from the command line:
 - activate the corresponding virtual environment
-- change directory to .\src\ and execute `pip install --editable .` now *mapping_tool* is ready to be used as command in the command line.
+- change directory to .\src\ and execute `pip install --editable .` now *mapping_tool* is ready to be used as command in the command line when you switch back to mapping_tool roots directory.

 ## Required Input files
 This tool requires some input data which has to be put in the *Input* folder with the given names and structure as in the example files.